Causes of Back Pain You Need to Know About

 - Being overweight and carrying around a lot of extra body weight

-- Not exercising and lading a fairly sedentary life leads to weak muscles
+- Not exercising and leading a fairly sedentary life leads to weak muscles

-- Smoking and drinking alcohol in excess takes a toll on your entire body
+- Smoking and drinking alcohol in excess takes a toll on your entire bo

 - Wearing high heels or wearing a thick wallet in your back pocket